danielapai/bioverse/docs/module3.rst

     :math:`\ln\mathcal{L} = \sum_i \left[ -(Y_i-f(X|\theta))^2/(2\sigma_i^2) \right]`

 Prior distributions
 *******************

-The prior distributions of the parameters ``theta`` can be set to either uniform or log-uniform functions *or* defined by the user.
+The prior distributions of the parameters ``theta`` can be set to either uniform or log-uniform functions *or* defined by the user [#f3]_.
 For uniform and log-uniform, only the boundaries of these distributions must be given:

 .. code-block:: python